 185th VFS IS CURRENTLY RECRUITING BOTH

 The 185th Reservoir Dogs were officially launched on 3rd of July 1999, flying Falcon 4.0.
-Together with it’s sister-Squadrons (Sqns), the 186th Wardogs, the 99th Underdogs and the 311th Kangal Dogs they formed the 1st European Tactical Fighter Wing, under the command of Air Marshal Tom "MadDogMcQ" McQuiggan.
-Unfortunately, due to work commitments, the ETFW was disbanded in June 2000 but the 185th has gone from strength to strength and continues to this day under the name 185th Virtual Fighter Sqn (VFS).
-In December 2011 the 185th converted from Allied Force to BMS and in July 2015 celebrated it's 15th Anniversary.
+Together with itís sister-Squadrons (Sqns), the 186th Wardogs, the 99th Underdogs and the 311th Kangal Dogs they formed the 1st European Tactical Fighter Wing, under the command of Air Marshal Tom "MadDogMcQ" McQuiggan.
+Unfortunately, due to work commitments, the ETFW was disbanded in June 2000 but the 185th has gone from strength to strength and now, 21 years later, continues under the name 185th Virtual Fighter Sqn (VFS).
+In December 2011 the 185th converted from Allied Force to BMS and in July 2020 celebrated it's 21st Anniversary.

 WHAT DO WE FLY?

-As of November 2015 the 185th VFS flies BMS 4.33 Baseline.
+The 185th VFS flies Falcon 4.0 BMS.
 You can find install, setup and Multiplayer SOPs here.

 The first rule of our Sqn is to have fun enjoying our hobby together.
 To that end we are not ultra hard-core when it comes to realism.
 Instead we prefer to balance realism with enjoyment and accommodate a membership with a wide range of Falcon skill levels.
 Although there is a Chain of Command, we like to keep the whole atmosphere fairly relaxed.